-What purpose do scholarly societies & membership associations serve?
+What purpose do scholarly societies & associations serve?
 And how can more purposeful event planning contribute to a better world?

-Scholarly societies and membership associations are more important than ever.
+Scholarly societies and associations are more important than ever.
 They play a pivotal role in shaping national discourse.
 And collectively they help move the needle on the UN’s 2030 Agenda for Sustainable Development.
 At the heart of this plan are the 5Ps: people, prosperity, planet, partnership, and peace.
 Genuine sustainability sits at the core of these five critical dimensions.
 But what does this actually mean for association professionals and conference organisers?
 How can event planning with purpose contribute to achieving the UN’s sustainable development goals?
 And why is it so crucial to deliver meetings that matter – not just to the bottom line, but to the progress of humankind and the planet we all call home?

 Find the balance between dollar-driven & purpose-driven events

 The 5Ps prompt you to ask the right questions, at the right times.
 When it comes to event strategy, the most vital question to ask your team at the outset is: Will this event contribute to sustained and inclusive economic growth, social inclusion, and environmental protection?
 If you take into account the economic, social, and environmental consequences of each decision you make, it will help define your purpose, and act as a compass to guide your work.

 Do your homework: Ask your audience what they want